72% of paper and paper packaging is recycled into new products

 The paper revolution

-The paper recycling in Europe was 72% in 2018, keeping fibres in the loop longer and extending the benefits of their renewable origin.
+The paper recycling rate in Europe was 72% in 2018, keeping fibres in the loop longer and extending the benefits of their renewable origin.
 The paper industry is now seeking to make another leap forward by reaching the elevated rate of 74% by 2020.

 In some regions, recycling rates can reach up to 80%, which is probably the maximum rate from a practical perspective.
 This is because some paper products cannot be recovered for recycling because they are kept for long periods of time (books) or archived (records); others are destroyed or contaminated when used (e.g. tissue and hygiene paper).